 The module is normally carried out over two semesters.
 Students commence their final year project (FYP) at the beginning of the academic year in August and complete around mid-April the following year.
+A handful may, for whatsoever reasons, start their FYP in January and complete in mid-November.
 Students are expected to work for approximately 15 hours per week on the project.

 The module may also be structured as a further 6-month extension of an existing 6-month industrial attachment, where the student works on real life projects jointly supervised by NUS faculties and industry experts.

 CEG students who are of level 4 standing or have completed/passed at least 112 MCs (including modules already registered for, in the bidding semester) may select the projects via Project Administration System.